Advocacy in the Time of Distancing

 Eight ways you can safely protect our public lands

-As we reorient ourselves to a world turned, at least temporarily, upside down, having the opportunity to seek solace in our wild and public lands has become exponentially more essential — for our physical health, our mental well-being, and our togetherness as a community.
+As we reorient ourselves to a world turned upside down, having the opportunity to seek solace in our wild and public lands has become exponentially more essential — for our physical health, our mental well-being, and our togetherness as a community.
 Even if we may not be able to visit the places we love most right now, they can still offer us solace and hope, through the memories we have of them and the anticipation of experiences to come.

-That’s why we need to remain vigilant and active in protecting our wild places and public lands while at home.
+We thank Sen. Tester for introducing the Leasing Market Efficiency Act to end noncompetitive oil and has leasing, and we need to remain vigilant and active in protecting our wild places and public lands.

 MWA will always be there to lift the voices of our members and speak out on behalf of the wildlands that make Montana so special.
 To help you stay connected to the conservation movement and remain a champion of our wild places and public lands, we’ve put together this list of quarantine-friendly things you can do.